-Jay Kenton has served as Vice Chancellor for Finance and Administration for the Oregon University System since April, 2005.
-In this capacity, Dr. Kenton oversees the development and administration of the state university system’s budget, including funding needs for operations and capital, and develops policy recommendations to the State Board of Higher Education.
-He advocates for and helps to achieve the System’s short and long term objectives, and works closely with the Chancellor and leaders of the seven campuses to help achieve the vision and initiatives of the State Board.
-In addition to serving as a full-time administrator at OUS, Dr. Kenton holds the rank of Professor of Public Administration in the Mark O. Hatfield School of Government in the College of Urban and Public Affairs at PSU, where he teaches public finance and budgeting topics.
+Jay Kenton is interim president at Eastern Oregon University.
+He served as Vice Chancellor for Finance and Administration for the Oregon University System from 2005 to 2014.
+In this capacity, Dr. Kenton oversaw the development and administration of the state university system’s budget, including funding needs for operations and capital, and developed policy recommendations to the State Board of Higher Education.
+He worked closely with the Chancellor and leaders of OUS's seven campuses to help achieve the vision and initiatives of the State Board.
+In addition, Dr. Kenton held the rank of Professor of Public Administration in the Mark O. Hatfield School of Government in the College of Urban and Public Affairs at PSU, where he taught public finance and budgeting topics.

 Katherine Krajnak is a Senior Project Manager at the Portland Development Commission (PDC) and manages a diverse portfolio of projects in Portland’s Central City.
 Some of her more notable projects include the development and implementation of multi-organizational efforts such as the Portland Downtown Retail Strategy, the Central Eastside Entrepreneurial District (also known as Produce Row), and the Startup PDX:Challenge.
 In addition, Katherine has managed the negotiation and disposition process for a number of PDC owned properties to be sold for redevelopment.
 For the past year, Katherine has been the primary PDC contact for companies, property owners, and developers looking to do business in the Central Eastside - an area that has fascinated her since she started graduate school in Portland in 2004.

-David Lackman is the founder of Three Widows Brewing Company and the Library Alehouse, which won the Santa Monica Area Sustainable Quality Award in 2003.
+David Lackman is the founder of the Library Alehouse in Santa Monica, CA, which won the area's Sustainable Quality Award in 2003.
 Library Alehouse illustrates the role that a pub - a combination tavern and restaurant - can play in revitalizing a district or neighborhood, and how it can build a sense of community while modeling sustainable business practices.
 Community building and sustainability are hallmarks of David's business approach.
 He helped Santa Monica develop and initiate a food scrap compost diversion program, and was a pilot participant in Santa Monica's Business Greening Program and an active member of the Farmers Market community.
 He holds a B.A. in Economics from UCLA and completed the Brewpubs and Microbreweries Program at UC Davis.

 Nolan Lienhart is the Director of Planning & Urban Design at ZGF Architects LLP in Portland, Oregon.
 Nolan has worked on a variety of master planning and strategic development projects which have demanded solutions to complex urban financial, political and environmental conditions.
 His projects include waterfront development plans, mixed-use neighborhood plans, and campus master plans, including the Eliot Bay Seawall Project, the Zidell Yards Master Plan, and the OHSU Schnitzer Campus Framework Plan.
 He is currently working on the OMSI District Plan.
 Civic leadership is an important part of Nolan’s work; he currently serves on several non-profit boards and on committees for Portland’s Central City Plan and the Community Investment Initiative.
 Nolan holds a Master of City Planning degree and a Certificate of Real Estate Design and Development from the University of Pennsylvania School of Design.